mdogucu/stats115-su20-website/README.md

 <hr>

-**Students** if you see anything missing or broken links please fill free to file an issue in this repo or let me know.
+**Students** if you see anything missing or broken links please feel free to file an issue in this repo or let me know.
+Note that this is a public repo so if you create an issue it would be publicly be available.
+If you are concerned about privacy you can directly email me.

 **Instructors** if you are planning to use any of the website design or resources feel free to do so but please attribute accordingly.